-Be equipped and energized this Spring!
-This dynamic Symposium will provide you with practical application of the current evidence & hottest topics in school-based practice.
-This is the essential course for every school-based OT & you're new to the practice, or you're an experienced therapist seeking more ideas!
+Watch and Re-watch on your own time Individual \$449 Group \$399 application of the current evidence & hottest topics in school-based practice.
+This is the essential course for every school-based OT & PT practitioner - whether you're new to the practice, or you're an experienced therapist seeking more ideas!
 The 7th Symposium consists of multiple seminar topics including fading adult assistance, dysgraphia, recess & leisure, adapting PE activities, strengths-based application of sensory assessment tools, embedding movement & motor skills in ELA, ADHD, transportation for students with wheeled mobility, using CO-OP's Goal-Plan-Do-Check framework, integrating power mobility in schools, and navigating discontinuation of school-based OT and PT services.
 Come and learn from the leading experts in the fields of school-based and pediatric practice, and leave the course with elevated knowledge and skills, and your Bonus Practical Tools that you can use the very next day!